Matriks404/openSMB2/README.md

 2. Drag game folder onto LOVE program shortcut.

-3. Download resources (not yet available) and put them in game directory.
+3. Download resources from this [link](https://drive.google.com/drive/folders/1Gqw8yUSekHwrbAnHErZbr7AdeugurBRq?usp=sharing) (select them and click Download button) and extract them in game directory.

+    * BEWARE!
+You should only download these files if you legally own them in any format (such as original NES cartridge with Super Mario Bros.
+2).

 4. Move levels (in `_move_to_saves_directory` and put them in game save directory.
     * On Windows: `%appdata%\LOVE\openSMB2`